 Households in London ‘spend a greater proportion of their income on housing costs’ irrespective of tenure than households in the rest of England.

-- On average homeowners in London spend 22% of their household income on mortgage payments
+- Homeowners in London spend 22% of their household income on mortgage payments on average

 - Social renters, private renters and mortgagors in London all spend a greater proportion of their income on housing than those living in the rest of England